 2. Back, forward, stop, refresh, and home buttons.

 3. Bookmarks (favourites in Internet Explorer) and history.

-The first web browsers were designed exclusively for desktop and laptop computers, and, until relatively recently (2014) this trend has continued to be the status quo.
-However, from the year 2000 onwards, the technology of mobile phones - also referred to as cell phones and smartphones - has advanced in 'leaps and bounds'.
-This has resulted in mobile phones being capable of browsing the web, and increasingly, are capable of accessing all of the services available to traditional computers.
+The earliest web browsers were designed exclusively for desktop and laptop computers, and, until relatively recently (2014) this trend has continued to be the status quo.
+However, from the year 2000 on wards, the technology of mobile phones - also referred to as cell phones and smartphones - has advanced in 'leaps and bounds'.
+This has resulted in mobile phones being capable of browsing the web, and increasingly, are capable of accessing many of the services available to traditional computers.

 However, due to the screen size and technological limitations of mobile phones, browsers designed for desktop computers are rarely compatible with mobile devices.
-Therefore, a range of 'mobile browsers' have been designed; designed exclusively for mobile devices: mobile browsers render web content so that it can be displayed within the limitations of a mobile screen.
-Due to the popularity of browsing the World Wide Web with mobile phones: many websites have designed their webpages so they will 'serve' a mobile version of the page for mobile browsers.
+Therefore, a range of 'mobile browsers' have been designed: designed exclusively for mobile devices, these browsers render web content so that it can be displayed within the limitations of a mobile screen.
+Due to the popularity of browsing the World Wide Web with mobile phones: many websites have designed their webpages, so they will 'serve' a mobile version of the page for mobile browsers.
 Websites that are compatible with mobile browsers are referred to as: the mobile web.